-7) Second-best often begets a new dream and lurks nearby if we just take time to look for it.
+7. Second-best often begets a new dream if we just take time to look for it.

 My father loved his job as an airline executive overseeing the finances of a fledging airline.
 The company was sold and all the current officers were immediately let go, except for my father and one other.
 For three years he worked in a stressed-out environment with incredibly demanding leaders who engineered his departure while he was in the hospital having surgery.

 First best for my dad was finishing his career at age 65, with the airline he loved.
 He called the day he was let go the worst day of his life.
 He was hurt, angry, grieving and depressed.
 I watched him go to bed and lay there for hours.
 Then, one day it was time to get up.